-Title: Capacity Development for Health Care Professionals and Technicians
+Title: Capacity Development for Health Professionals and Biomedical Technicians

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Federal Ministry of Health of Ethiopia
+Lead executing agency: Federal Ministry of Health (FMoH) of Ethiopia

 Overall term: 2018 to 2021

-Primary healthcare in Ethiopia has improved thanks to the establishment of a three-tier health system and a community-based health extension workforce.
-According to the 2015/16-2019/20 Health Sector Transformation Plan (HSTP), however, the availability and capacity of the country’s health services and the quality of healthcare still need to be improved.
+Health care in Ethiopia has improved thanks to the establishment of a three-tier health system and a community-based health extension workforce.
+However, according to the Health Sector Transformation Plan (HSTP), the availability and capacity of the country’s health services and the quality of health care need further improvement.

-Framework conditions for the practice-oriented training of selected specialists in the health sector have been improved.
+Framework conditions for the practical training of selected professionals in the health sector have improved.

-Over the three year period, the project will establish a transferable model of practical vocational training, a prototype repair workshop and an approach that effectively harnesses the skills of both biomedical technicians and specialised health care staff.
+Three fields of action will be addressed in the course of the project: 1) Development of a transferable model of practical vocational training; 2) Setting up of a prototype repair workshop; 3) Development of an approach that effectively harnesses the skills of both biomedical technicians and health professionals.

 The first field of action focuses on the quality of teaching.
 Particular attention will be paid to ensuring that instructors are in a position to provide practical guidance to their students.
 Field of action two will support a regional workshop for biomedical equipment, in which professional practice will be taught and applied.
 The third field of action will identify the steps needed to ensure sustainability.
 As such, results achieved by the project should provide a wider systemic benefit and minimise risks, such as lack of budgeting.